cedricwalter/cedricwalter.github.io/_posts/2020-02-23-upgrading-your-picade-8-to-10.md

 - Check physical wiring connections: nothing must be loose
 - Check proper red/black (+/-) connections in case they were backwards
-- Power the PI and connect a Phone to the jack to check proper output of music -&gt; this validate the whole hardware connection
+- Power the PI and connect a Phone to the jack to check proper output of music -> this validate the whole hardware connection

 #### Software